 - Who will wireframe, design and develop your app?
 What would that cost?

 Answering those questions will help you brainstorm and figure out some of the main issues your business might have.
 In our team, each Monday project manager dedicates two hours to complete this and send it to the client for their feedback.

 On Tuesday we start preparing the architecture of the app.
 First and foremost, by that, we mean creating a block diagram with all main user stories.
-It is important to note that on Tuesday we focus just the main user stories.
+It is important to note that on Tuesday we focus just on the main user stories.
 We leave work on all secondary screens for Wednesday.

 When creating a block diagram for the main user stories it is important to follow these steps:

-- Focus on user’s main goal.
-Why did user download your app?
+- Focus on the user’s main goal.
+Why did the user download your app?
 What do they want to do once they open the app?

-- Try to make user get to their desire goal in as few steps as possible.
+- Try to make users get to their desire goal in as few steps as possible.
 Do not sacrifice quality but don’t create any additional barriers of entry.
 For example, if you are creating a ridesharing app and it has multiple car options always default to one choice instead of forcing users to click and select one of the options every time.
-By having a default option you save user a tap, and the less taps user does the more likely they are to achieve the desired goal.
+By having a default option you save the user a tap, and the fewer taps user does the more likely they are to achieve the desired goal.